What is a Thesis in a Research Paper?

 Step 3.
 Choose a Clear Research Question

-Make sure your question is relevant and it aligns with your interests and the assignment.
+Now, narrow your focus to a specific, well-defined research question that aligns with your interests and the assignment.

-Here’s how you should narrow down your research questions:
+Here’s how to narrow down your research problem:

 Step 4.
 Answer the Research Question